Browsing the internet is becoming more of a minefield as new, more complex and even more aggressive malicious code keeps surfacing.

 Comodo offers two browsers, one based on Chromium (Dragon) and the other on Firefox (Ice Dragon).
 Which one you choose would depend on your current investment in either Chrome or Firefox because each aims to maintain compatibility with thing like plug-ins, stored passwords, and favourites if desired.

-Announced by Brendan Eich, co-founder of the Mozilla Project, Brave is an open source browser that offers a respectable Chrome and Safari alternative, even in its early stages.
+Announced by Brendan Eich, co-founder of the Mozilla Project, Brave is an open source browser that offers a respectable Chrome and Safari alternative.

-Available for Windows, Linux and OS X users, Brave includes HTTPS Everywhere integration, blocks cookie capture and has an active developer community which is always improving the browser.
+Available for Windows, Linux and OS X users, Brave includes HTTPS Everywhere integration, blocks cookie capture, features a decent ad-blocker, and has an active developer community which is always improving the browser.

 Downsides?
 Using Tor will be slower than with other browsers and it can be demanding to use to its full privacy potential.
 Some people think that anyone who uses Tor is trying to hide something.
 Of course they are right.
 If privacy is that important, let them think what they want.